andrewabest/andrewbestdotcom/content/about.md

 He is co-founder and Chairperson of [DDD Adelaide](https://dddadelaide.com/), the largest not-for-profit conference built and run by and for the Adelaide tech community.

-Andrew is currently with [Octopus](https://octopus.com/) as a Senior Principal Software Engineer, helping teams tame the complexity of their deployments!
+Andrew is currently Chief Technology Officer at [Octopus](https://octopus.com/), helping teams manage the overwhelming volume of changes they are now capable of producing.

 Need a [speaker](https://www.andrew-best.com/speaking/) for an event?
 Want to talk about [solving problems](https://www.andrew-best.com/posts/discover-decide-deliver-part-one/) that you and your team are currently tackling?
 Need someone to help [represent technology](https://www.andrew-best.com/posts/good-technical-strategy/) within your business?
 I'm more than happy to buy the coffees ☕☕